rrymm/ffmpeg-watchdog/README.md

 `options.name`: name of video, helps to identify ffmpeg process when logging data to console

-`options.retry(0 - 300)`: how many should watchdog attempt to restart ffmpeg process that has exited
+`options.retry(0 - 300)`: how many times should watchdog attempt to restart ffmpeg process that has exited

 `options.wait(5 - 300)`: how many seconds should watchdog wait to attempt to restart ffmpeg